graphhopper/geocoder-converter/README.md

 ```
 ### NetToolKit

+NetToolKit Geo provides rooftop accuracy for most US addresses, and provides a wrapper around Nominatim for other addresses.
 You can find out more about NetToolKit [here](https://www.nettoolkit.com/geo/about).

 The geocoding converter supports the following additional NetToolKit parameters, please consult the NetToolKit documentation to find out more details about the parameter:
 - `source`: User can choose which source provider to geocode the address, this value is "NetToolKit" by default